ciena-frost/bunsen-tutorial/README.md

 ];
 ```

-Now that we have a blacklist lets add a custom validator so our form checks emails against this list.
+Now that we have a blacklist let's add a custom validator so our form checks emails against this list.

 First we will need to pass our custom validator to the `frost-bunsen-form` component: